joeyliang1024/Social-Media-Mining/README.md

 Just run the `build_input.ipynb`

 ![split data](pic/split_data.png "Split Data")
-> We split the data into three parts: training ,validation and testing by year.
+> We split the data into three parts: training, validation and testing by year.
 ### Training
 Run the code:
 ```bash